 - Developing an action plan to respond to security breaches should any occur within the University system.

 Standards and procedures accompany all policy statements and are jointly developed by the areas governed by the policy, ISEC, and the Information Security Officer.
-The Chief Information Officer will review all policies and procedures for accuracy and completeness and, where appropriate, bring forth to the Vice President for Administrative and Information Services to solicit approval of the Administrative Council.
+The Chief Information Officer will review all policies and procedures for accuracy and completeness and, where appropriate, bring forth to the Administrative Council to solicit approval.

 The University uses the National Institute of Standards and Technology, Federal Information Processing Standards and Special Publications for guidance, with adaptations appropriate to an academic environment.